Special Education - Learning and Behavior Disorders (LBD)

-- Dr. Maria Manning, Learning and Behavior Disorders Program Coorindatory (Combs 112)
+- Dr. Marie Manning, Learning and Behavior Disorders Program Coorindator (Combs 112)

 Upon completion of a degree, candidates will: (1) demonstrate the broad general background knowledge, dispositions, and skills necessary to function as a literate, informed, active citizen, and to serve as a model for middle level students; (2) demonstrate the pedagogical skills and content knowledge necessary to perform as effective middle level educators.
 (3) demonstrate the appropriate dispositions to effectively meet the diverse needs of middle level students found in public schools.